nuaays/docker-compose-kubernetes/README.md

 ./kube-up.sh
 ```

-The script will set up port forwarding so that you can use kubectl locally without having to ssh into boot2docker.
+The script will set up port forwarding so that you can use `kubectl` locally without having to ssh into boot2docker.

-## Checking if Kubernetes Is Running
+## Check if Kubernetes Is Running

 ```sh
 kubectl cluster-info